Adaptive energy reference for machine-learning models of the electronic density of states: Results

 \subsection{Discussion}

-MLPs consistently performed better than linear models in predicting the DOS on the test set (Table \ref{tab:DOSRMSE}) which is expected considering that MLPs have more parameters and can also capture nonlinear relationships between the features and the DOS.
-As for the choice of energy reference, the Fermi energy usually leads to smaller RMSE than the average Hartree Potential, which is usually the default choice for most electronic-structure programs.
-Optimizing the DOS alignment further improves the accuracy, even though the percentage difference in RMSE between the Fermi level energy reference and adaptive reference varies quite significantly across the four datasets.
-For both the silicon and hydrogen dataset, the improvement in RMSE is rather small at roughly $10\%$, with larger improvements for MLPs compared to linear models.
-This is likely due to the high complexity in the dataset in terms of the spectral diversity of the DOS as both datasets contain structures from a wide diversity of phases with few common spectral features to be aligned.
-Meanwhile, for Ga$_x$As$_{1-x}$ and $\mathrm{BaTiO_3}$, the improvements in RMSE are more significant.
-For Ga$_x$As$_{1-x}$, the improvements are roughly $50\%$ for both types of models while it is $15\%$ and $25\%$ for linear and MLPs respectively on the $\mathrm{BaTiO_3}$ dataset.
-Although the Ga$_x$As$_{1-x}$ and $\mathrm{BaTiO_3}$ datasets also contain structures of different phases, there are common spectral motifs observed across the dataset.
-The spectral diversity of each dataset can be seen in Fig. \ref{fig:Intro_Plot}, where each panel consists of an overlay of 50 DOS spectrums from the training set.
-By comparing the panels in the right columns, it can be observed that shared DOS features such as the prominent $3d$ peaks of gallium and the first two peaks in $\mathrm{BaTiO_3}$, become much better aligned under the adaptive reference.
-Meanwhile, the $\mathrm{E_F}$ energy reference (and $\mathrm{V_H}$ to a larger extent) misaligns these features, in a way that is not associated with local structural motifs, complicating the learning problem.
+\resub{Results show that} MLPs consistently perform better than linear models in predicting the DOS on the test set (Table \ref{tab:DOSRMSE}), which is expected considering that MLPs have more parameters and can also capture nonlinear relationships between the features and the DOS.
+As for the choice of energy reference, the Fermi level usually leads to smaller RMSE than the average Hartree potential. \resub{The adaptive energy alignment approach further improves the accuracy of the ML models, where the degree of improvement can vary significantly depending on the dataset of interest}.
+For the silicon and hydrogen datasets, the improvement in RMSE is rather small at roughly $10\%$ compared to the Fermi level alignment, with relatively larger improvements for MLPs compared to linear models.
+Meanwhile, for Ga$_x$As$_{1-x}$, the improvements against Fermi level alignment are roughly $50\%$ for both types of models, while it is $15\%$ and $25\%$ for linear and MLPs respectively on the $\mathrm{BaTiO_3}$ dataset.